hildigerr/mobs/README.txt

 	License: Freeware
 	Commercial usage: Allowed
 	Readme file: textures/terms-of-use.txt -->[ I include it, but renamed to rabbit_terms-of-use.txt  ]

+The current rat-in-cage image is also adapted from one of the critters from the same source as the rabbit.

 The rest of the sounds were found at various locations that I don't recall, unless otherwise acknowledged in changes.txt.
 If you own one of them, I will remove it and delete all copies of it, at you're request.

+The unused images were created by me using THE GIMP <http://www.gimp.org/>

          DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004